I am your guiding light, the all-knowing, all-caring, all-sensing, all-feeling.

 Well, I mention it frequently.

-It's the concept that every day a template or a narrative is established, and everybody follows it.
+It's the concept that every day a template or a narrative is established and everybody follows it.

 Everybody falls in line.

-Whatever the agenda of the day is, if it's gun control, and it's talked about in that way, whatever way is set out by the regime or by the media.
+Whatever the agenda of the day is, if it's gun control, it's talked about in that way, whatever way is set out by the regime or by the media.

 Now immigration, I'll use this as an example.

-And the, you know, we're just talking about Senator Schumer and border security and Rubio and border security, and whatever border security doesn't happen, we're not going to sign the rest of the bill.
+And the, you know, we were just talking about Senator Schumer and border security and Rubio and border security.

-And of course, everybody gets caught up in that, ignoring reality.
+And, of course, everybody gets caught up in that, ignoring reality.

 It's the old whipsaw comment.